Clastify logo

 Image

-Straight cellulose chains can pack side by side in parallel bundles.
-Along neighbouring chains, many hydroxyl groups form hydrogen bonds between the chains.
+Straight cellulose chains can lie side by side in parallel bundles.
+Many hydroxyl groups along neighbouring chains form hydrogen bonds between the chains.
 A hydrogen bond is an intermolecular attraction in which a hydrogen atom covalently bonded to an electronegative atom is attracted to another electronegative atom nearby.

-This arrangement forms a cellulose microfibril: many long chains cross-linked by many hydrogen bonds.
-One hydrogen bond is weak, but large numbers of them together give high tensile strength.
-That strength lets plant cell walls resist stretching and stops cells from bursting when water enters by osmosis.
+Together, many long cellulose chains cross-linked by many hydrogen bonds form a cellulose microfibril.
+One hydrogen bond is weak by itself, but hundreds of them together give high tensile strength.
+This strength helps plant cell walls resist stretching and prevents cells from bursting when water enters by osmosis.

 Carbohydrate chains act like cell identity labels